formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 Next, you need to ensure Docker is installed.
-Follow the instructions located at [docs.docker.com](https://docs.docker.com/desktop/) to install the desktop version of Docker for you specific operating system.
-Once enstalled, make sure to start Docker Desktop in order for the following commands to work correctly.
+Follow the instructions located at [docs.docker.com](https://docs.docker.com/desktop/) to install the desktop version of Docker for your specific operating system.
+Once installed, make sure to start Docker Desktop in order for the following commands to work correctly.

 ### Obtaining the Docker Image

-Go to the releases tab of artifact's GitHub repository and download the latest release.
+Go to the releases tab of artifact's GitHub repository or to Zenodo and download the latest release.

-Move your shell into this directory containing the downloaded release and then run the following command to load the Docker image.
+Navigate your shell into the directory containing the downloaded release and then run the following command to load the Docker image.

 ```sh